RohanLuhar/Azure-Weather-App/README.md

     run flask
 11. Sync all your file in a separate Github repository.

+Steps to deploy Translator API on Azure:
+1.

-Steps to deploy on Azure:
+Steps to deploy WebApp on Azure:
 1. Create a Resource Group.
    ![Screenshot 2023-10-11 150733](https://github.com/RohanLuhar/Azure-Weather-App/assets/99538858/04ee3cbf-d042-45a6-b5a7-0857b68c9a9f)